 Below, we’ll answer these important questions so you can make informed decisions and feel confident about your choices.
-If your child has myopia, contact The Myopia Management Center at Sunrise Eye Care to learn more about how we can help.
+If your child has myopia, contact The Myopia Management Center at Sunrise Specialty Lens & Dry Eye Institute to learn more about how we can help.

 Myopia Is Not Harmless